aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/convert-xlsx-file-to-pdf-format/_index.md

 {{% alert color="primary" %}}

 PDF (Portable Document Format) represents documents independently of the software, hardware, and operating system used to create those documents.
-A PDF file can contain any combination of text, graphics, and images in a device-independent and resolution-independent manner.
+A PDF file can contain any combination of text, graphics, and images in a device‑independent and resolution‑independent manner.
 PDF files are often compressed, so they take up less space than the original file.

 At times, you need to convert a Microsoft Excel file to PDF.
 For this, you require a fast, secure, accurate, and reliable solution that lets you distribute PDF documents around the world.
 There are numerous conversion tools that can perform this task.
-But you have to make sure that the layout of the original Excel document is retained in the output PDF file.
-Images, charts, shapes, data formatting, fonts, attributes, colors, page setup settings, text orientation, borders, charts, etc., should be rendered accurately and precisely.
-[Aspose.Cells](https://products.aspose.com/cells/go-cpp/) ensures high-fidelity conversion.
+However, you must ensure that the layout of the original Excel document is retained in the output PDF file.
+Images, charts, shapes, data formatting, fonts, attributes, colors, page‑setup settings, text orientation, borders, etc., should be rendered accurately and precisely.
+[Aspose.Cells](https://products.aspose.com/cells/go-cpp/) ensures high‑fidelity conversion.

 This document is designed to provide a comprehensive understanding of how a Microsoft Excel document (containing images, charts, formatting, etc.) can be converted to PDF.
-To that end, it shows how to create a simple console application in C++ that converts an Excel file to PDF using Aspose.Cells API.
+To that end, it shows how to create a simple console application in C++ that converts an Excel file to PDF using the Aspose.Cells API.
 The conversion is performed with a high degree of precision and accuracy.

 {{% /alert %}}